warbe-maker/warbe-maker.github.io/_posts/2020-10-02-Common-VBA-Dictionary-instantly-ordered.markdown

 ---

 ## Services
-### Adding items to a Dictionary instantly ordered _DctAdd_
+### Adding items to a Dictionary instantly ordered: _DctAdd_
 Adds an item to a Dictionary with the following options:
-- in ascending, descending, or entry sequence
+- ascending, descending, or entry sequence
 - ordered by key or by item
 - case sensitive and case ignored
-- add before or add after a specific target entry (by key or by item)
+- add before or add after a specific target entry identified by key or by item
-- unique or duplicate items even when sort order is by item, provided the items have different keys
+- avoid or keep duplicate items
-- item update for duplicate keys when ordered by key
+- update item

 The service has the following syntax